About

 I take a holistic approach to help individuals understand their emotions, thoughts, experiences, values, strengths, and needs, and relationships; build skills for and recover from challenges they are facing; develop greater self-acceptance and insight; move towards their goals; or just talk things out.

 To do this, I draws upon various therapies including Affirmative Person-Centred, Counselling, Narrative, Values-Based, and ACT approaches.
-I work from an intersectional, anti-oppressive, de-pathologising, identity-affirming, trauma-informed framework, and tailor therapy to each person I see.
+I work from an intersectional, anti-oppressive, de-pathologising, identity-affirming, trauma-informed, and anti-diet framework, and tailor therapy to each person I see.
 If this sounds like what you’re after, feel welcome to get in touch - I look forward to hearing from you!

 Qualifications and Professional Affiliations

-Lumen completed undergraduate and postgraduate psychology training at the University of Melbourne.
-Lumen is registered with the Psychology Board of Australia/AHPRA (name “Laura Gorrie”), and is a member of the Australian Psychological Society (APS), Australian Clinical Psychology Association (ACPA), Australia & New Zealand Academy for Eating Disorders (ANZAED), and Australian Professional Association for Trans Health (AusPATH).
+Lumen completed their undergraduate and postgraduate training (MPsych Clin, BPsych Hons) at the University of Melbourne.
+They are a clinical psychologist and board-approved supervisor, registered with the Psychology Board of Australia/AHPRA (name “Laura Gorrie”).
+They are also a member of the League of Autistic Psychologists and Affirming Colleagues (LOAPAC), Australian Association of Psychologists (AAPi), National Eating Disorders Collaboration (NEDC), and Australian Professional Association for Trans Health (AusPATH).